bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to get context(s) from a still image.
+And then, aiming to get scene from roughly prepared dictionaries, and, reproduce the scene with another prepared dictionaries, and, get a copy of image produced 3D model into a dictionary.
 Now, implementing bone enabled match.

 Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .